Rivesville, West Virginia: History

+The area was populated by some of the earliest settlers to the area, with the safety of Prickett's Fort sitting directly across the Monongahela River.
+David Morgan (frontiersman) moved there in 1772.
+That's also the location where he saved his family from an attack by Indians in 1778, based on a fevered dream he had, while recuperating from an illness at the fort.
+The house still stands there in Rivesville.
+Now known as the Morgan-Gold House, it was listed on the National Register of Historic Places in 1985.

 Rivesville was platted in 1837, and named after William Cabell Rives.

 In 1900, it was a very small town, population 164, growing to 190 in 1910.
 This was immediately before the development of large-scale coal mining in the area and the subsequent population growth.

 In the early 20th century, Rivesville was at the junction between the Pawpaw branch of the B&O Railroad and the Buckhannon & Northern Railroad, a branch of the Pittsburgh and Lake Erie a predecessor that was incorporated into the Monongahela Railway formed in 1915.

 Rivesville was also served by the Fairmont-Clarksburg Division of the Monongahela-West Pen Railways, originally the Monongahela Power and Railway Company.
 This electric interurban line ran from Fairmont through Rivesville to the Rivesville Power Station, just north of town.

 Institutions

 Schools

 The Rivesville Elementary/Middle school, formerly Rivesville High School, is administered by the Marion County Schools.
 It has 37 teachers and has been affiliated with the West Virginia University Benedum Collaborative as a Professional Development School since 1997.
 Tyson Furgason is currently principal.
 Based on 2007 test scores, the school ranked close to average for the state of West Virginia.
 In 2007, the school enrolled 338 students between kindergarten and grade 8.